 The OMA Center for Mind, Body, Spirit is committed to providing accessible, comprehensive health and wellness resources from a holistic standpoint, to those who are seeking alternatives to conventional medical and therapeutic treatments.

-OMA Lecture Series is a bi-weekly event hosted at the Twentieth Century Club in the Oakland neighborhood of Pittsburgh.
+OMA Lecture Series is a biweekly event hosted at the East End Cooperative Ministry in East Liberty, Pittsburgh.
 Each lecture highlights different holistic practitioners and experts from the Pittsburgh area and beyond, and invites them to share their knowledge with attendees.
 Topics are varied, but all relate to mind-body-spirit wellness and each provide an opportunity for attendees to begin or continue their journey with personal wellness.
 Lectures are free to the public and we only ask for a donation from the heart if one is able to contribute.

 Workshops in Mind, Body & Spirit from practitioners locally, nationally and internationally.
 The first International workshop was Sept 7-9,2018 Dream Course from University of Damanhur, Italy.
 OMA will host their Mystery School Workshops with two workshops over four days four times per year.
 See also Damanhur’s web page.